xl0/lovely-docs/doc_db/sveltejs_sveltekit/advanced_features/hooks/digest.md

 ### handleError
 Called when unexpected error thrown during loading, rendering, or from endpoint.
 Receives `error`, `event`, `status`, `message`.
 Allows logging and generating safe error representation for users.

-For errors from your code, status is 500 and message is "Internal Error". `error.message` may contain sensitive info; `message` is safe.
+For errors from your code: status is 500, message is "Internal Error". `error.message` may contain sensitive info; `message` is safe.

 Customize error shape via `App.Error` interface: